 Are you up to date with your tetanus immunisations?
 If not, you may need a booster dose.

-What to look out for after a dog or cat bite
+What should I look out for after a dog or cat bite?

 The most common complication following a bite is an infection of the wound.
 See a doctor as soon as possible if the skin surrounding a wound becomes more tender, painful, swollen, or inflamed over the following few days.
 Rarely, some germs (bacteria) can get into the bloodstream through a wound and cause a serious infection in the body.
 See a doctor urgently if you become generally unwell with a high temperature (fever), shivers, or other worrying symptoms within a week or so after a dog or cat bite.